 Therm-a-Rest NeoAir Xtherm

-Despite more competitors in the market, the Therm-a-Rest NeoAir XTherm continues its reign on top.
-Yeah, it's almost painfully expensive, but no other pad combines the comfort and durability in a lighter package.
+While the NeoAir XTherm remains on top, the competition is closing in.
+The XTherm is painfully expensive, but no other pad combines the comfort and durability in a lighter package.
 It's ultra warm, packs down small, and is more puncture proof than appears possible.
 It's the one pad to rule over all four seasons in the mountains.
-And if you're looking for a larger version of the XTherm, consider the Them-a-Rest NeoAir XTherm Max.
+It's our favorite pad, but many of the other pads below may work better for your budget and backpacking needs.
+And if you're looking for a larger version of the XTherm, consider the Therm-a-rest NeoAir Xtherm Max.

 Useful in many situations